remorses/AGENTS.md/opentui.md

 ## keys

-cdm modifier cannot be intercepted in opentui. because parent terminal app will not forward it. instead use alt (named hyper in opentui) or ctrl
+cdm modifier cannot be intercepted in opentui. because parent terminal app will not forward it. instead use alt or ctrl

 ## overlapping text in boxes